al-mohad/sabi-wallet-backend/.gemini/instructions.md

 5. Phone numbers → +234xxxxxxxxxx
 6. Never store private keys on server
 7. Run `cargo test` and fix automatically
-8. Commit + push with proper message
+8. Commit + with proper message

 When I say "next" → solve the next issue in the list.
 When I say "test it" → run tests and fix.